RodoGomez/RodoGomez.github.io/_posts/2021-03-08-radare2-basic-wf-p2.md

 ![r2 commands panel view](/assets/radare2-basic-wf/img14-r2-commands-panel-view.png)

-When I first ever launched this view, the default interface displays 3 different panels, the bigger one shows the disassembled code, and the other ones shows an hex dum of the stack and the registers.
+When I first ever launched this view, the default interface displayed 3 different panels, the bigger one showed the disassembled code, and the other ones showed an hex dum of the stack and the registers.

 Being honest, at this point I'm not sure if those are the default panels, but don't worry, we'll explore how to customize them.

 You can move between panels using the **TAB key**.

-As you can see, there are some options at the top of the window, you can access such options using the ***-m command***.
-You can explore the options available moving with the arrow keys or h, j, k and l.
+As you can see, there are some options at the top of the window, you can access such options using the ***-m command-***.
+You can explore the options available moving with the ***arrow keys*** or ***h, j, k and l***.

 ![m command windows](/assets/radare2-basic-wf/img15-m-command-windows.png)